Gorgeous Mediterranean food in the heart of Valletta

 I’ve been hearing people raving about this particular one and the food sounded intriguingly eclectic.
 I mean, there was donkey on the menu.

-What: Well, turns out the actual menu is different from the online one, so the donkeys in the ‘hood were safe.
+What: Well, turns out the actual menu at 64 Gun is different from the online one, so the donkeys in the ‘hood were safe.
 But they did have a beautifully grilled octopus with wonderfully creamy potato puree.
 Octopus is very easy to ruin but Chef managed to give this one an exquisite crunch.
 Top flavour and none of that dreaded rubbery texture that a kitchen brigade with less experience may fall prey to.
 Full marks to Chef for pulling off this difficult marriage between flavour and simplicity.

 Incidentally I started off with a salmon tartare lying on a bed of creamy avocado and topped off with caviar garnish.
 Even here, the fusion of flavours were on point, with the subtle avocado giving a beautiful undertaste to what could otherwise have been an overpowering dish.